danidevadoss/field-mapper/README.md

 }
 ```

-Yeah..!
-That's easy..!
-Here we have only four fields and code looks okay. but _what if we have many fields and most of them needs to be converted while copying to different object type?_
+**Yeah..!
+That's easy..!** Here we have only four fields and code looks okay. but _what if we have many fields and most of them needs to be converted while copying to different object type?_

-Code will be long line of setters and getters and conversion methods
+Code will be long line of **_setters and getters-** and conversion methods

 ### Let's use `@FieldMapper`:
-1)Add `@FieldMapper` annotation in required fields
+1)Add `@FieldMapper` annotation in required fields.

 ```java
 public class User{